BIOGRAPHY

 Hilary Bird Mayo is a London based artist specialising in hand built sculptural ceramics.

-Known for hand-built stoneware vessels with a focus on surface decoration, in 2024 she took time out to explore new ideas, materials and approaches to making.
-While themes of fragility, resilience and place remain a constant.
+Known for hand-built stoneware vessels with a focus on surface decoration, in 2024 she took time out to explore ideas that had been percolating for a long time.
+New sculptural work is the result of ongoing experimentation with materials and approaches to making.
+While themes of fragility and resilience remain a constant.

-New work seeks to capture the transient quality of Orford Ness, a remote desert-like shingle spit on the fast eroding Suffolk Coast.
-A one time top secret MoD base used for experiments and bomb testing.
-Long abandoned, it is now a place of wildness, nature conservation and a sanctuary for birdlife.
+Orford Ness, a remote desert-like shingle spit on the fast eroding Suffolk Coast provides the inspiration.
+A long abandoned top secret MoD base used for experiments and bomb testing, it is now a place of wildness, nature conservation, and a sanctuary for birdlife.

-This Jarman-esque wasteland, dotted with decaying concrete and rusting corrugated iron buildings, is a strange mix of beauty and desolation.
-These derelict structures, that bear silent witness to many human stories, are being slowly recolonised by nature.
+Dotted with decaying concrete and rusted corrugated iron buildings, the landscape is a strange mix of beauty and desolation.

 MAKING